-Sedgwick’s Corps is almost surrounded and overpowered.
-The regiment is sent to reinforce the left flank, successfully driving back a Confederate attack.
+Sedgwick’s Corps was almost surrounded and overpowered.
+The regiment was sent to reinforce the left flank, successfully driving back a Confederate attack.
 Sedgwick, with the regiment, retired across the Rappahannock at Banks Ford and returned to its old camp.
 Lieutenant George Busch was mortally wounded, four men were killed, and three officers and 17 men wounded.

 |June 20||The regiment crossed Kelly’s Ford and began building entrenchments, but was withdrawn to follow Lee’s Army on its invasion of the north.|

 |July 1||The regiment arrives at Manchester, Maryland.
 That evening it began a forced march to Gettysburg in response to urgent calls to reinforce Union forces fighting there.|

 The regiment was commanded by Major John B. Kohler.
 It brought 406 men to the field.
 On arriving on the field on the afternoon of July 2 it occupied the low hill north of Little Round Top.